 Having a group of specially trained greeters has been effective, but one of our goals is to have every caregiver greet and assist every patient and the patient’s accompanying friends and family members wherever they are in our facilities.
 You can station only so many Red Coats throughout the campus, so we need alignment among everyone to help.
 Each caregiver has the opportunity to create a positive, lasting impression for patients.

 Service Excellence Is Not Just Smiling

 I hate when people say hospitals need to be like hotels.
 Hospitals are not hotels.
-I have never stayed at a hotel where people come into your room at three o’clock in the morning and do things to hurt you, like draw ...
+I have never stayed at a hotel where people come into your room at three o’clock in the morning and do things to hurt you, ...